Report: US must communicate better with hostage families

 Left unclear, for instance, is how far immunity from prosecution extends and whether friends and acquaintances could be prosecuted for contributing to a ransom fund.

 The report also cites a disparity in treatment given to hostages and to Americans who are wrongfully detained by foreign governments.

 The 2015 actions were meant to cover hostages — people held by an individual or group looking to extract concessions as a condition of release — “but only optionally and partially” apply to cases in which an American is held overseas and is acknowledged to be detained by a foreign government, according to the report.

 “The U.S. government, and more importantly the State Department, must ensure that cases in the second category also benefit from the June 2015 reforms,” the report says.
 “This includes an increase in information sharing and U.S. government support for families, both foreign and domestic.”

 The report acknowledges that additional support for the thousands of Americans held by a foreign government would require additional personnel and resources.
-Among those could stand to benefit is Paul Whelan, a Michigan man held in Russia on espionage charges that he and his family say are baseless.
-His attorney told The Associated Press this month that he would like to see his client receive support similar to what hostages receive.
+Among those who could stand to benefit is Paul Whelan, a Michigan man held in Russia on espionage charges that he and his family say are baseless.

+His attorney has told The Associated Press that he would like to see his client receive support similar to what hostages receive.

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP